 Hey guys. :)

-divided into groups based on which problems on the homework we didn't understand.
+On Friday, we didn't have a DQ.
+The class was divided into groups based on which problems on the homework we didn't understand.
 This method has worked pretty well so far (at least for 3rd period).
 In our groups, we discussed our methods of approach regarding the problems we didn't get right or just didn't get at all.
 Some parts of the homework were pretty tough, but we got through them fairly well.

-es and finding proportions with which to solve them.
+Our homework focused on similar figures and finding proportions with which to solve them.
 Similiar figures are geometric polygons that are the same shape, but aren't necessarily the same size.
 For example...

 These two trapezoids are the same shape, but their sides aren't of equal measure.